ISasiain/Methylation_beta_correction/README.md

 cd ~/Methylation/adjustBetas/01_5000_CpG/plots/analyse_overestimation/data_to_plot/uncorrected;

+#Running the correction per each set of betas using the default parameters
 for int in $(ls ../../../../original_data/purity_splitted/betas_*.RData);
     do filename=$(echo ${int} | cut -d \/ -f 7 | sed 's/.RData//');
        echo ${filename};